-DOB:
+Student's Name: DOB:

-Determination:

-The LEA, parent, and relevant members of the IEP team looked at all information and determined that the conduct:
+Determination: The LEA, parent, and relevant r members of the IEP team looked at all information and determined that the conduct:

-[ ] IS

-a manifestation of the disability and the student will be returned to the placement specified in his/her IEP, unless: (a) the school and parent(s) agree to a change of placement through the IEP process; or (b) the student is assigned to an alternative educational setting for possession of a weapon, illegal drugs or for infliction of serious bodily injury on another person.
+IEP, unless: (a) the scl the student is assigned e disability and the student will be returned to the hool and parent(s) agree to a change of placement to an alternative educational setting for possession dily injury on another person. at through the IEP process; or (b)

-- [ ] The team will conduct a functional behavioral assessment and will implement a behavioral intervention plan for the student. - [ ] The team has recently conducted a functional behavioral assessment and will implement a behavioral intervention plan for the student. - [ ] The team will review the existing behavioral intervention plan and modify it, as necessary, to address the conduct that resulted in the disciplinary removal.

-[ ] IS NOT
+$\underline{l}$ conduct a functional behavioral assessment and $\underline{v}$ blan for the student. vill implement a behavioral

+recently conducted a functional behavioral assessmentervention plan for the student. ment and will implement a

+$\underline{l}$ review the existing behavioral intervention plan a conduct that resulted in the disciplinary removal. and modify it, as necessary, to

-a manifestation of the disability and disciplinary removal may occur.
-The LEA will continue to make a free appropriate public education (FAPE) available to the student in a manner which enables the student to continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the student's IEP.
-The LEA may conduct a functional behavioral assessment and develop a behavioral intervention plan designed to address the conduct violation so that it does not recur.
+free appropriate public to continue to participa toward meeting the go assessment and develop does not recur. disability and disciplinary removal may occur.
+To education (FAPE) available to the student in a matter in the general education curriculum, although it bals set out in the student's IEP.
+The LEA may per a behavioral intervention plan designed to address nanner which enables the student n another setting, and to progress conduct a functional behavioral ess the conduct violation so that it

-The following people attended and articipated in the meeting for the Manifestation I Determination The following people allended and articipated in the meeting for the Mannestation L Jetermination.
+Position and participated in the meeting for the Manifestation Signature Date

-Position Signature Date
+Parent Signature Butc

 Parent

-Parent

 General Education Teacher

 Special Education Teacher

-LEA Representative
+LEA Representative T

-Someone Who Can Interpret the Instructional

-Implications of the Evaluation Results
+Someone Who Can Interpret th Implications of the Evaluation l

-Student
+Student icosuits

-Career/Technical Education Representative
+pprocentative

-Other Agency Representative
+Career/Technical Education Re Other Agency Representative presentative

-Dissenting Opinion Team Members:
+Dissenting Opinion Team Mem share:

 Position Signature Date

+Ĭ